 Versatile in its applications and both long-lasting and durable, powder coating is an ideal metal finishing method well-suited to a diverse range of projects and industries.

-But what exactly is powder coating, and what is it that makes it so desirable?
+But what is powder coating, and what makes it so desirable?

 The powder coating process is generally broken down into three stages:

 • Application of the powder coating